TidierOrg/TidierVest.jl/readme.md

 Parse the text but cleaner

-### `html_text2`
+### `html_text3`

-Parse the text but cleaner and even without line breaks.
+Parse the text but cleaner and even without line breaks

 ### `html_attrs`

-Get a specific attribute, if string not provided it would try to get the attributes that there are.
+Get a specific attribute, if string not provided it would try to get some attributes anyway

 ## Next functions

 ### `html_table`

-Create a table based on a html structure
+Create a table based on the html structure

 ## To do
 - Improve html_elements to receive multiple strings and apply it in sequence.